Blog - Page 65

 Twitter Hearts: What the Change From Favorites to Likes Could Mean for Your Engagement

 Twitter favorites are changing to Twitter likes.
 The star is switching to a heart.
 What might it mean for marketers?
-We’re thrilled to see the all the latest changes and improvements to Twitter (Twitter hearts come hot on the heels of the announcement for Twitter Polls ), and we’re eager to learn what effect it might have on our sharing, engaging, and marketing.
-As we start experimenting and testing
+We’re thrilled to see the all the latest changes and improvements to Twitter (Twitter hearts come hot on the heels of the announcement for Twitter Polls), and we’re eager to learn what effect it might have on our sharing, engaging, and marketing.
+As we start experimenting and testing, we’d love to pass along some early thoughts on what we think could happen with the shift from

 How We Explain Stock Options to Team Members & How Much Money They Would Make